sagungargs15/sagungargs15.github.io/index.md

 ## [About](https://sagungarg.com/about) my expertise: CTO/Founder: [Sagun](https://twitter.com/sagungarg)

-**[Entrepreneurship](https://sagungarg.com/0-poem) for me is multiple hats in one Go: Selling to stakeholders, Resource mobilization & Skewed skills (Polyglot: Programmer in 7+ languages, System Architect, Engineering Manager, Product Owner, Product Manager & DevOps Expert).**
+**Entrepreneurship[(poem)](https://sagungarg.com/0-poem) for me is multiple hats in one Go: Selling to stakeholders, Resource mobilization & Skewed skills (Polyglot: Programmer in 7+ languages, System Architect, Engineering Manager, Product Owner, Product Manager & DevOps Expert).**

 - 🗣 **Brief**: I am a [repeat](https://sagungarg.com/1-previous-startups) Founder/CTO with 3 x startups [Supply Chain, EdTech, PropTech] built with AI/ML to craft data products specially in architectures that are characterised by time-series, textual, geospatial, bigdata, nosql & erratic nature of data.

-- ⏱ **CTO-on-Hire**:I have proven ability to turn around AI/ML ventures in CTO-on-Hire capacity.
+- ⏱ **CTO-on-Hire**: I have proven ability to turn around AI/ML ventures in CTO-on-Hire capacity.
 I recently have a track record for two Pre-Series A Startups in Singapore(Supply Chain - Predictive Data Intelligence) and Hong Kong(Ed-Tech - Natural Language Generation Authoring) by stepping in shoes of outgoing Co-Founder/CTO in both ventures respectively to help the Co-Founder/CEO
   - close Pre-Series A round,
   - scale prototype to production grade usable product with live users/customers and
   - laying product roadmap for next 1 year.